Scarf Gateway

 File Packages

-Scarf Gateway configuration for a file package entry has three main considerations:
+Scarf Gateway configuration for a file package entry has a few main considerations:

 See Figure 3 to see how these pieces fit together visually.